Coopersmith Career Consulting | Evaluated Learning Experience

-This exam assesses students’ knowledge of the music of the Orthodox Jew from antiquity through the end of the twentieth century, including the instruments known from the First and Second Temple and how they were used.
-It also covers the history of synagogue music for prayer and cantillation of the Bible and traces the development of the art of chazzanus and the folk song.
-Numerous Jewish cultures, both Ashkenazic and Sephardic will be discussed.
-Students discover how Jewish music developed in different circumstances and ultimately examine how the music of the Orthodox community became what it is today.
+Major topics include: the music of the Orthodox Jew from antiquity through the end of the twentieth century, including the instruments known from the First and Second Temple and how they were used, the history of synagogue music for prayer and cantillation of the Bible and traces the development of the art of chazzanus and the folk song, numerous Jewish cultures, both Ashkenazic and Sephardic, how Jewish music developed in different circumstances and how the music of the Orthodox community became what it is today.

 In the upper division baccalaureate degree category, 3 semester hours in Music, Jewish History, or History of Music (6/17).